americanexpress/fetchye/README.md

 npm i -S fetchye fetchye-one-app
 ```

-`fetchye-one-app` provides uses a pre-configured cache to ensure
+`fetchye-one-app` provides pre-configured `provider`, `cache`, `makeOneServerFetchye`
-that all modules will use the same cache.
+and `oneCacheSelector` to ensure that all modules use the same cache and reduce the chance for cache misses.
+These all have restricted APIs to reduce the chance for misconfiguration however if you require more control/customization
+use [`ImmutableCache`](#immutablecache), [`FetchyeReduxProvider`](#fetchyereduxprovider) and [`makeServerFetchye`](#makeserverfetchye).
+Please bear in mind that this can impact modules which are do not use the same configuration.

 Add the `<OneFetchyeProvider />` component from `fetchye-one-app` to your Root Holocron Module,
 and add the reducer from `OneCache` scoped under `fetchye`: